-Eager to act, Biden and Democrats leave Republicans behind
+Eager to Act, Biden and Democrats Leave Republicans Behind

 For many lawmakers, it’s personal.

-Rep. Karen Bass, D-Calif., led the George Floyd Justice in Policing Act to House passage Wednesday on the 30th anniversary of the Rodney King beating by police in Los Angeles that she thought at the time would spur policing reforms.
-Instead, more Black Americans and others have died in police violence, even after Floyd's death at the hands of law enforcement last summer.
+Rep. Karen Bass (D-CA) led the George Floyd Justice in Policing Act to House passage Wednesday on the 30th anniversary of the Rodney King beating by police in Los Angeles that she thought at the time would spur policing reforms.
+Instead, more Black Americans and others have died in police violence, even after Floyd’s death at the hands of law enforcement last summer.

 “It’s examples like that that lead to the urgency,” Bass said Wednesday.